RafaGago/mini-async-log/README.md

 The only competing logger using a heap based queue is nanolog.

-In the 1M msgs test a sensible throughput degradation is seen in nanolog when the thread count increases.
+On the 1M msgs test a sensible throughput degradation is seen in nanolog when the thread count increases.
 For the single thread case mal is significantly faster, the difference grows with more threads.
+It's outclassed by a wide margin by mal-heap on every metric, e.g the throughput with 16 threads is 535% higher on mal-heap.

-On the 100k test they start on a similar level but nanolog degrades with the thread count too.
+On the 100k test they start on a similar level (nanolog has a 5% edge) but nanolog degrades with the thread count too.
+At 16 threads mal is 255% faster.

-The latency of mal is alwasy better: less standard deviation and shortest worst-case.
+With the worst case latency it's the same. nanolog starts with

 #### mal-hybrid ####